 Prior to joining Aaron Wealth, Adrianna spent 8 years as a Banker and Client Advisor with J.P.
 Morgan’s Private Bank, overseeing a book of business totaling nearly $500 million in assets.
-In that role, she worked with some of the country’s most successful families to deliver tailored wealth planning solutions across multiple generations.
-Also, a large part of Adrianna’s focus is on providing care and guidance to recently divorced women and their families.
+In that role, she worked with successful families to deliver tailored wealth planning solutions across multiple generations.
+In addition, one of Adrianna’s primary focuses was on providing care and guidance to recently divorced women and their families.

-A former athlete, Adrianna was recruited to play Division I women’s volleyball at The University of Notre Dame, where she earned a B.A. degree in Accounting.
-She was identified as a talented and accomplished young professional in the Notre Dame accounting program with a membership in the Beta Alpha Psi Honor Society and served the South Bend community through the Tax Assistance Program, providing free income tax services to low income families.
-Outside the classroom, Adrianna served as volleyball team captain for two seasons, receiving All-American honors in 2005.
+A former athlete, Adrianna was recruited to play Division I women’s volleyball at the University of Notre Dame, where she earned a B.A. degree in Accounting.
+She was identified as a talented and accomplished young professional in the Notre Dame accounting program with a membership in the Beta Alpha Psi Honor Society.
+Leveraging this knowledge and skillset to serve her South Bend community, Adrianna provided free income tax services to low-income families through the Tax Assistance Program.
+Outside the classroom, she was named as volleyball team captain for two seasons, receiving All-American honors in 2005.
 Adrianna also holds an MBA degree from The Mendoza College of Business at Notre Dame, with a concentration in Investments.
-There, she was hand-picked by professors from a competitive applicant pool to join the Applied Investment Management (AIM) team, charged with fundamental bottoms-up equity research on tickers SLB and LULU in a $13.0 million equity portfolio.
+There, she was hand-picked by professors from a competitive applicant pool to join the Applied Investment Management (AIM) team, charged with fundamental, bottoms-up equity research on tickers SLB and LULU in a $13.0 million equity portfolio.

 Born in Silver Spring, MD and raised in Park Ridge, IL by her large Ukrainian family, Adrianna is now a resident of the Old Town neighborhood of Chicago and still speaks fluent Ukrainian.
 When not working with clients, she stays active with yoga, running, and cycling.
-An important aspect to Adrianna is giving back to the Chicago community through serving as an Auxiliary Board member of Reading In Motion, a Chicago-based literacy non-profit, and volunteering with Chicago Lights’ one-on-one tutoring program for grade-school children.
+An important part of Adrianna’s life is giving back to the Chicago community through serving as an Auxiliary Board member of Reading In Motion, a Chicago-based literacy non-profit, and volunteering with Chicago Lights’ one-on-one tutoring program for grade-school children.